clekremer/PP5/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ## Hypothesis and how to validate

+**Hypothesis 1**:
- - Cherry leaves which are infected with powdery mildew have a white coating and spots on its sureface
- - Infected leaves can clearly be distinguished from healthy leaves and validation can be done by comparing healthy and infected leaves based on images
+ - Cherry leaves which are infected with powdery mildew have a white coating and spots on its sureface.
+Infected leaves can clearly be distinguished from healthy leaves and validation can be done by comparing healthy and infected leaves based on images.
+ - **Validation**: Check visualisation page and compare average image and variability of healthy and infected leaves.
+Check differences of average healthy and infected leaves.

+**Hypothesis 2**:
+ - Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another except some whiteness to the image.
+An Image Montage shows that mildew infected leaves have white coats on their surface.
+ - **Validation**: Check visualisation page and create image montages of 24 healthy and 24 infected leaves and compare the differences.

+**Hypothesis 3**:
- - an ML based model is used in an image visualizer to differentiate between healthy and infected cherry leafs
- - the model should have a minimum validity of 97% accuracy
- - By the help of this ML based image visualizer the process should become much more effective for the company in terms of time and money saving
+ - An ML based model is used in an image visualizer to differentiate between healthy and infected cherry leafs.
+The model should have a minimum validity of 97% accuracy.
+By the help of this ML based image visualizer the process should become much more effective for the company in terms of time and money saving.
+ - **Validation**: Check mildew detection page and load examplae leaf images of healthy and infected leaves and check the results.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The rationale to map the business requirements to the Data Visualizations and ML tasks

-Business Requirement 1: Data Visualization
+**Business Requirement 1**: Data Visualization

 We will display the "mean" and "standard deviation" images for healthy and mildew infected leaves.
 We will display the difference between average healthy and mildew infected leaves.
 We will display an image montage for either healthy or mildew infected leaves.

-Business Requirement 2: Classification
+**Business Requirement 2**: Classification

 We want to predict if a given leaf is infected with powdery mildew or not.
 We want to build a binary classifier and generate reports.